davidhyland/WordPress-Kickoff/README.md

   * Create .htaccess with specific rules for this WP structure
   * Optionally create the local mysql database

+* gitignore exludes plugins from the repo so use this command to create a plugin list that can be committed.

+`./listplugins.sh`

 ## Updating

 * To update the config make your changes to composer.json then run `composer update --no-install` to update composer.lock